 What are closing costs?

-Simply put, closing costs consist of any payments that a buyer or seller is responsible for at the time of the property sale is finalized, often referred to as the closing.
-Most closing costs are owed to sale-related service providers, such as:
+Any payments that a buyer or seller is responsible for at the time a property sale is finalized, or closed, is considered a closing cost.
+Most closing costs are paid to service providers that assist the property transaction, such as:

 - Mortgage lenders or banks